ArduPilot/ardupilot_wiki/dev/source/docs/flytos.rst

 You can refer `FlytOS installation instructions <http://docs.flytbase.com/docs/FlytOS/GettingStarted/FlytOSInstallationGuide.html>`_  for a step-by-step installation guide.  |br|
 You can post your queries/issues on FlytOS `forum <http://forums.flytbase.com/>`_. |br|
 Use the detailed `API reference <http://api.flytbase.com/>`_ to develop drone apps using your preferred language (Python, C++, ROS, RESTful, Websocket, etc.). |br|
-We have made available, a few `sample applications <https://github.com/flytbase/flytsamples>`_ are available for the developers to get started quickly.
+We have made available, a few `sample applications <https://github.com/flytbase/flytsamples>`_ for the developers to get started quickly.

 Keep yourself up-to-date with latest updates by joining FlytOS `Facebook community <https://goo.gl/MWlexy>`_ of users and developers.
 Visit FlytOS `youtube channel <https://goo.gl/DzfW1V>`_ to see more drone applications in action. |br|
 Mail us at support@flytbase.com for dedicated support and visit https://flytbase.com for more information.